jgstephe/structjs/README.md

 ### Compatibility

-Works with Node.js 0.10.x and current versions of Chrome, Firefox, Opera Next and Safari.
+Works with Node.js 0.8/0.10 and current versions of Chrome, Firefox, Opera Next, Safari and IE.
-Node 0.8.x and IE10 are going to work once I replaced `ArrayBuffer#slice` calls with something else ...

 ## Usage